plmcdowe/9K-Template/README.md

 You should see <i>"vPC keep-alive status    : peer is alive"</i>

-<ins>Now, configure all production vlans globably \{ VM networks, ESX & vMotion, host management, admin workstation, etc. \} -
+<ins>Now, configure all production vlans globally \{ VM networks, ESX & vMotion, host management, admin workstation, etc. \} -
 ALL VLANS for HOSTS must be configured on the PeerLink port-channel</ins>

 |<i>Comment</i>|9KA|9KB|